 The Border Route Trail offers expansive views across two vast and pristine wilderness areas, the Boundary Waters Canoe Area in Minnesota and Quetico Provincal Park in Canada.
 The trail meanders through dense boreal forest, sustains across awe-inspiring overlooks, and plunges into pristine river valleys.
 The Border Route Trail was the first long-distance, wilderness backpacking and hiking trail in Minnesota planned and constructed by volunteers.
 To this day it is maintained by volunteers who return every spring to reclaim the trail from the previous year’s growth.
 Navigating the route from the edge of the Boundary Waters Canoe Area to its terminus on the shore of Lake Superior requires good map and compass skills.
 This is a truly rugged and primitive trail, that provides solitude and a true wilderness experience.

 Minnesota’s weather can be unpredictable with a wide range of temperatures.
 Spring is a great time to experience northern Minnesota.
 It is cool and crisp and the forest is filled with peace and quiet.
 Spring brings melting ice and dramatic change across the watery landscape.
 The weather can be unpredictable, ranging from bright sunshine, warm rain or sometimes snow.
 Average temperatures are cool, but can range from 30-70 degrees Fahrenheit.
-Evenings can be chilly, but it’s typically sunny and very comfortable during the day.
-While you may experience the occasional thunderstorm or rain shower, most days are clear and comfortable.
+Evenings can be chilly, but it’s typically sunny and comfortable during the day.

 Weather is always a factor when traveling in the wilderness and it adds an exciting element of challenge to each course.
 Learning to handle varying weather conditions is essential to a successful wilderness course.